DoctorWkt/4bsd-uucp/README.md

 cc -o mktape mktape.c
 ```

 You will see the generic 4.3BSD SimH image, `rq.dsk.gz`.
-The `buildimg`
+The `buildimg` script
-script builds a tar for each uucp system with the specific changes for that
+builds a tarball for each uucp system with the specific changes for that
 system.

 As an example, look at the `site_generate` script: